 This assembly is located at the Clark pump/Membrane module on Newport models.
-The salinity probe should be removed and cleaned once a year if incorrect readings occur.
+The salinity probe should be removed and cleaned once a year or if incorrect readings occur.
 The probe wire is connected by a plug under the rubber boot at the sensor.

 Both the diversion valve wires (two conductor) and the rotorflow sensor (three conductor) are to be spliced with the supplied butt connectors to their respective harness.
 Heat the connectors to shrink.
-Make sure the salinity probe is mounted in the position shown, with the electrical cable plugged in at the bottom and the electrodes up.

 Note: There is no polarity or color code on the diversion valve wires.
 The Rotoflow wires connect (red to red).
-(Black to black) and the (brown to white).
+(Black to black) and (brown to white).